rozek/node-red-web-server-examples/README.md

 Unforeseen errors are caught by a generic "catch" node and result in a response with status code 500 ("Internal Server Error")

-Node-RED's debug console serves as a kind of "logger" and informs about any served files or occurred errors.
+Node-RED's debug console serves as a kind of "logger" and informs about any served files or any errors that occur.

 ![](examples/simple-web-server.png)